top of page

 SU-CASA grants are generously funded by the New York City Council in partnership with the New York City Department of Cultural Affairs providing intensive arts residencies led by Lehman College Art Gallery teaching artists in Senior Centers in NYC.
 Teaching artists encourage participants to take risks and many have remarked they are surprised by how much they had learned, the positive impact it had on them, and that they look forward to more opportunities for authentic art-making.
 The culminating exhibitions provide an opportunity for seniors to share their experiences and showcase their artwork.
 They build self-esteem, confidence and allow seniors to joyfully celebrate their learning, proficiency, and achievements in visual arts.

-PSS City Island Senior Center
+PSS City Island / Teaching Artist

-Bronx House Senior Center
+Bronx House Weinberg Neighborhood Center

 bottom of page